-If you’re new to SEO and need a simple guide to the concept or just want to brush up your SEO knowledge, our Beginners Guide will definitely be of use to you!
+Are you new to SEO, looking for a simple guide to the concept?
+Maybe you just want to brush up on your knowledge?
+Say hello to our ‘Beginner’s Guide to SEO’.

-SEO is a method of digital marketing that focuses on improving the ranking of your organic search results (not paid search results) in hope of driving organic traffic to websites.
+SEO stands for Search Engine Optimisation; a method of digital marketing which focuses on improving the ranking positions of your organic search results in hope of driving more traffic to your website.

-Search Engines are very clever, but do need help from website owners to provide the best and most relevant search results for their users.
+Search engines are very clever, but they do need a few nudges from website owners to help them determine what a site’s about.
+Ultimately, their goal is to provide the best and most relevant search results to their users.

-Always design, build and edit a website with usability, user experience and search engines in mind.
+Always design, build and edit a website with usability and user experience in mind; not just the search engines.

-A good website structure provides the foundations for SEO.
-Optimising your website structure will give you a higher chance of ranking well on search engines.
+A good website structure provides the foundations for SEO and optimising this means more chance of ranking well.

-Website Hierarchy - It is always a good idea to plan out a hierarchy of your website structure before you develop your website.
-A “hierarchy” is a way to organise your website content in a simple way that makes sense... imagine a tree, where information is organised in to sections and subsections, like branches and leaves!
-Your website hierarchy will also become your navigation and your URL structure, so everything important begins here.
-Plan to include a separate page/URL for each product or service so that each of these pages can be optimised for the applicable search terms.
+Website Hierarchy – We always recommend planning out a hierarchy of your website structure before development.
+Basically, ensuring your site’s content is clear and organised.
+Imagine a tree, where information is categorised in sections and sub-sections, like branches and leaves.
+Planning this in advance is essential as the hierarchy will also become your navigation and URL structure; for instance, assign a separate page/URL for each product or service so that each one can be optimised for the applicable search terms.

-URL Structure - The second main element in developing strong site structure is your URL structure.
-Your URL structure should follow your website hierarchy.
-This usually means using simple English for web addresses, rather than any confusing codes or numbers.
+URL Structure – Use simple English for web addresses, rather than any confusing codes or numbers.

 Good URL: www.example.co.uk/page-name